rutgerblom/SDDC.Lab/README.md

 Similary you remove a Pod with:
 **sudo ansible-playbook -e "@/home/ubuntu/Pod-230-Config.yml" undeploy.yml**

+## NSX-T Federation
+When deploying NSX-T Federation, keep the following in mind:

+1. Each NSX-T Location will be deployed from a separate SDDC.Lab Pod configuration file.

+2. All of the Pods that are participating in the NSX-T Federation deployment (i.e. Which will become NSX-T Locations) need to have "Deploy.Product.NSXT.Federation.Enable = true" set in their configuration file.

+3. The Global Manager Cluster (single VM) will be deployed by the Pod specified by "Deploy.Product.NSXT.GlobalManager.SiteCode".
+As the value of this variable for each Pod defaults to their own SiteCode, this value can be left at default for the Pod deploying the Global Manager.
+All other Pods participating in NSX-T Federation need to update this value to the SiteCode of the Pod deploying the Global Manager.
+For example, if the "Pod-100" is deploying the Global Manager, then the other Pods need to change this variable in their respective configurations to "Pod-100".

+4. The Pod responsible for deploying the Global Manager Cluster is responsible for many aspects of the NSX-T Federation deployment.
+Because of these extra steps, there may be instances when the other Pods are waiting for some component to come on-line.
+This is normal and by design.

+5. NSX-T Federation can only be deployed as part of a complete Pod deployment.
+For that reason, the following Pod Configuration settings must all be enabled to deploy NSX-T Federation:\
+  a) Deploy.Product.NSXT.Federation.Enable = true
+  b) Deploy.Product.NSXT.LocalManager.Deploy = true
+  c) Deploy.Product.NSXT.Edge.Deploy = true

+6. NSX-T Federation requires an NSX-T Enterprise Plus license, so be sure the proper license is included in your License.yml file.

+7. SDDC.Lab only supports one (1) Tier-0 Gateway when NSX-T Federation is configured.
+This Tier-0 Gateway will become the Stretched Tier-0 Gateway.

+8. NSX-T Federation support is still being developed, so there might be some functional items missing as part of the automated deployment.

 ## Known Items
 Here are some known items to be aware of: